 - See what others have said about the plans you’re considering by checking each plan’s CMS star rating.
 Medicare provides a 1 to 5 rating of how well each Part C and Part D plan performed in the previous year.
 A plan with a 4- or 5-star rating was ranked highly by people insured with the plan.

-- Oklahoma Insurance Department, 1-800-522-0071.
-Contact the Oklahoma Insurance Department to learn about the Medicare Assistance Program, speak to a State Health Insurance Program (SHIP) counselor, and ask about Senior Medicare Patrol.
+- Oklahoma Insurance Department: 800-763-2828 Contact the Oklahoma Insurance Department to learn about the Medicare Assistance Program, speak to a State Health Insurance Program (SHIP) counselor, and ask about Senior Medicare Patrol.

-- Oklahoma Health Care Authority, 1-800-987-7767.
-The Oklahoma Health Care Authority administers SoonerCare, providing healthcare information to adults and people over age 65 in Oklahoma.
+- Oklahoma Health Care Authority: 800-987-7767.
+The Oklahoma Health Care Authority administers SoonerCare, providing healthcare information to people who are 65 years old or older in Oklahoma.